Community Documentation

 Before You Begin

-Before downloading the Starter Kits and getting your hands dirty in Drupal, it is helpful to define some basic system requirements for your site.
+Before you get started with Drupal and CiviCRM, it is helpful to define some basic system requirements for your site.
 Here are some questions that only you can answer about your site needs.

 Who will be using this site and what will they be doing here?